Dasik/PathFindingProject/README.md

 	public void Update()
 	{
 // pathfinding can work with bulk operations.
-Or try to work:)
 		if (useBulkPathFinding)
 		{
 			if (bulkPathFinderTask != null && bulkPathFinderTask.Status == PathTaskStatus.Completed)